zengliwei/magento2_module_builder/README.md

 php bin/magento module-builder:create-adminhtml-ui [options] <controller-path> <model-path> [<module-name>]
 ```

-This command is to create files related to backend listing and edit pages:
+This command is used to create files related to backend listing and edit pages:

 - Controller files of these actions: index, new, edit, save, massSave, delete
 - Layout files of these actions: index, new, edit